-FGI is a non-partisan organization that researches government operations and informs and educates the public on its findings.
-A key component in being able in to fulfill this mission is access to information about the activities and decisions of senior government officials.
-Once the information is obtained, FGI has robust mechanisms in place, including its website, social media channels, and other similar platforms, to share information and analysis.
+FGI is a non-partisan organization that researches government operations and informs the public its findings.
+Access to information about the activities and decisions of government officials is vital to fulfilling this mission.
+Once the information is obtained, FGI has robust mechanisms in place, including its website, social media channels, and other platforms, to share information.
+FGI intends to use its channels to publish the information from these requested records, along with expert analysis.
 FGI also has a broad network of reporters, bloggers, and media publications with interest in its content and with durable relationships with the organization.
-FGI intends to use these far-reaching media outlets to publicize information obtained from this request.
+FGI intends to use these farreaching media outlets to publicize information obtained from this request.